A Taste of Italy: Sep. 21- Oct. 3, 2016

 Our itinerary includes:

-From Milan we will travel by bus to Turin in northwest Italy at the foot of the Alps.
+Turin, in northwest Italy, lies at the foot of the Alps.
 This elegant city was Italy’s first capital and in the region where in recent years Italy’s “slow food” movement was born.
 Wines from the area near Turin include the rich Barolo and bubbly Asti Spumante.

 Next, we will continue south to spectacular Sorrento overlooking the Mediterranean.
 Our cooking school outside the city will give us the chance to harvest some local products, don a chef’s hat, and prepare a magnificent lunch.